2cross22/toxicityAnalysis/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

 This project is open source and available under the MIT License.

 ---

-**⚠️ Important Note**: This system is designed for educational and research purposes.
+**Important Note**: This system is designed for educational and research purposes.
 Always review flagged content manually for critical applications.